cinemagoer/cinemagoer/docs/README.txt

   ======================================

 * Returns every information available in the plain text data files.
-* Every database supported by SQLObject is available.
+* Every database supported by SQLObject and SQLAlchemy is available.

   FEATURES OF THE MOBILE DATA ACCESS SYSTEM